 It's Not Just Avocados.
+Closing Mexico Border Would Hit U.S. Auto Plants, Too

-Closing Mexico Border Would Hit U.S. Auto Plants Too
+It's Not Just Avocados.
+Closing Mexico Border Would Hit U.S. Auto Plants, Too

-Frustrated by the large number of Central Americans who've been crossing the border from Mexico, President Trump has threatened to take dramatic action.
+Frustrated by the large number of Central Americans who have been crossing the border from Mexico, President Trump has threatened to take dramatic action.

 "If they don't stop 'em, we're closing the border," Trump warned Friday.
 "They'll close it.
 And we'll keep it closed for a long time."